gitpod-io/workspace-images/CONTRIBUTING.md

 1. Add variants through `chunk.yaml` if more than one version is popular for the chunk. e.g. `java-11` and `java-17`.
 1. Install specific version of the tool/language.
-1. Make sure the user `gitpod` can access the intalled tool/lang.
+1. Make sure the user `gitpod` can access the installed tool/lang.
 1. The last `USER` command of the image should always be `gitpod` and **NOT** `root`.
 1. Always add new path as prefix to existing path. e.g. `ENV PATH=/my-tool/path/bin:$PATH`.
 Not doing so can cause path conflicts and can potentially break other images.
 1. **DO NOT** update the default shell rc files like `.bashrc` unless you are making change in the base layer.
-1. Always create an rc file in the `.bashrc.d` directory.
+1. If you need to create an rc file you should put it in the `.bashrc.d` directory.
 All the files are sourced from this directory for a bash session. e.g. `RUN echo "/etc/mydb/mydb-bashrc-launch.sh" >> /home/gitpod/.bashrc.d/100-my-service-launch.sh`
 1. Use `gpg` to unpack and store keyrings and add them to apt sources explicitly.